Mobile signature: Handy-Signatur in Austria

 Austria started mobile signature by 2003, as a technology of Bürgerkarte (which includes electronic signing with SmartCards).
 It was provided bei mobilkom Austria, but ended in 2007.
 After a relaunch in 2009, named Handy-Signatur, it is well used, by 2014 over 300.000 people, 5% of the adult inhabitants, own a registered mobile signature.
 It is controlled by Austrian Government, National Bank and Graz University of Technology.
 It is based on a TAN sent bei SMS on request and confirmed with a private PIN.
 According to 1999/93/EG signing by Handy-Signature is completely equivalent to a handwritten autograph.

 Technology providers

 Mobile ID

-Valimo Wireless, a Gemalto company, was the first company in the world to introduce mobile signature solutions into the market and creating the term Mobile ID.
-The initial mobile signature solution in Turkey by Turkcell used Valimo technology to implement the very successful mobile signature solution.
-Currently Valimo Mobile ID is in use in several countries.
+Valimo Wireless, a Gemalto company, was the first company in the world to introduce mobile signature solutions into the market and to coin the term "Mobile ID".
+The initial mobile signature solution in Turkey, implemented by Turkcell using Valimo technology, became a highly successful mobile signature solution.
+Currently, Valimo Mobile ID is in use in several countries.